-- Incense, Flowers, & Herbs Please take plants home to plant afterwards We all need to growing our gardens no matter how small.
+- Incense, Flowers, & Herbs Please take plants home to plant afterwards We all need to be growing our gardens no matter how small.

 - Bardic works you have created or simply want to sing or read (please let the ritual team know ahead of time so they can slot you in)

 - Hand-crafted items

 PLEASE NOTE: We take oaths very seriously.
 Any oaths given as an offering MUST be cleared with the Senior Druid prior to the High Rite.
-Please see Caryn upon arrival if you plan on giving an oath.
+Please contact Caryn before the rite if you plan on giving an oath.